MaxLeap/Docs/en/Java/Guide/CloudCode.md

 lcc use <App name>
 ```
 `<App name>` is the name of target app.
 After the selection, all the following operations (upload/deployment/undeployment/version management) will take this app as the context.
-###Upload Cloud Code:
+###Upload CloudCode:
 ```shell
 lcc upload <path of the file>
 ```
-`<path of the file>` is the Cloud Code package (zip file, generated by mvn package command) you are about to deploy, and it will be uploaded to the app targeted in step 3.
+`<path of the file>` is the CloudCode package (zip file, generated by mvn package command) you are about to deploy, and it will be uploaded to the app targeted in step 3.
-The code uploaded will be produced into Docker image and the version number is assigned in global.json in Cloud Code:
+The code uploaded will be produced into Docker image and the version number is assigned in global.json in CloudCode:
 ```
 "global": {
 	"version": "0.0.1"
 }
 ```
-###Show All Versions of Cloud Code
+###Show All Versions of CloudCode
 ```shell
 lcc lv
 ```
-Show all versions of Cloud Code uploaded under this app.
+Show all versions of CloudCode uploaded under this app.
-###Deploy Cloud Code：
+###Deploy CloudCode：
 ```shell
 lcc deploy <version number>
 ```
-`<version number>` is the Cloud Code version number you are about to deploy.
-For example, Cloud Code of version 0.0.1 will be deployed if lcc deploy 0.0.1 is required.
+`<version number>` is the CloudCode version number you are about to deploy.
+For example, CloudCode of version 0.0.1 will be deployed if lcc deploy 0.0.1 is required.
 There would be a eroor message "version of appId doesn't exist" if the version you are about to deploy is not available.
 ###Undeploy cloudcode：
 ```shell
 lcc undeploy
 ```
-Undeploy the Cloud Code of the app: If you need to deploy a new version while there's an old version, please undeploy the old one first.
+Undeploy the CloudCode of the app: If you need to deploy a new version while there's an old version, please undeploy the old one first.
 ###Export Recent Logs:
 ```shell
 lcc log [-l <info|error>] [-n <number of log>] [-s <number of skipped log>]